Mexican national charged in deadly hammer, knife attack on fishing boat off Nantucket

-NANTUCKET, Mass.
-(WHDH/AP) — A Mexican national is facing charges after a fisherman on a Virginia-based fishing vessel died after an altercation about 60 miles off the coast of Nantucket, Massachusetts, over the weekend, officials said.
+NANTUCKET, MASS.
+(WHDH) - NANTUCKET, Mass.
+(WHDH/AP) — A Mexican national accused of killing one fisherman during a hammer and knife attack on a Virginia-based fishing vessel about 55 miles off the coast of Nantucket over the weekend is set to face a judge Tuesday.

+Franklin Freddy Meave Vazquez, 27, who faces up to life in prison and possible deportation, is expected to appear in the John Joseph Moakley United States Courthouse to face several charges, including one count of murder and one count of attempted murder, according to the U.S. Attorney’s Office.

-A German cruise ship, the Mein Schiff 6, responded to an emergency call and took two injured crewmembers aboard.
+A German cruise ship, the Mein Schiff 6, responded to the emergency call and took two injured crewmembers aboard.
 The ship’s doctor pronounced one dead.

-Vazquez then climbed up the mast of the ship as the others onboard tried to capture him, investigators said.
+Crew members told law enforcement that Vazquez climbed up the mast of the ship as others onboard tried to capture him.

-Court documents indicate Vazquez is living illegally in the United States and that he was arrested in March in Newport News, Virginia, for abduction by force, intimidation, or deception.
+Court documents indicate Vazquez was living illegally in the United States and that he was arrested in March in Newport News, Virginia, for abduction by force, intimidation, and deception.
 He was released on bond.

 The fishing trawler and cruise ship have since returned to Boston.